cyverse/docs/docs/services/api/tapis-v2-v3-migration.md

 If the parameter has a `notes.value.type` field value of `number`, then the DE will display that parameter as a number field.
-The DE will use the `notes.semantics.ontology` field value to determine if the user's input should be restricted to integers or decimal values.
+The DE will use the first `xs:*` value in the `notes.semantics.ontology` field to determine if the user's input should be restricted to integers or decimal values.

 See https://github.com/cyverse-de/mescal/blob/main/src/mescal/agave_de_v2/params.clj
 for a list of supported number XSD types (otherwise defaulting to decimal values).